khaors/geocompr/main.md

 ```
 #> Warning in st_buffer.sfc(st_geometry(x), dist, nQuadSegs): st_buffer does
-#> not correctly buffer longitude/latitude data, dist needs to be in decimal
+#> not correctly buffer longitude/latitude data
-#> degrees.
+#> dist is assumed to be in decimal degrees (arc_degrees).
-#> although coordinates are longitude/latitude, it is assumed that they are planar
+#> although coordinates are longitude/latitude, st_intersects assumes that they are planar
 #> [1] 0.00998
 ```